What Is ADHD? A Clear Guide for Adults in Calgary

 • Forgetfulness in daily activities

 This type, sometimes referred to as ADD, is more common in women and often goes unnoticed until adulthood.
 Because inattentive symptoms are less visible, they can be misinterpreted as daydreaming, lack of motivation, or anxiety.
-Social expectations and the desire not to “stand out” can also contribute to delayed diagnosis.
+Social expectations and the desire to fit in can also contribute to a delayed diagnosis.

 ADHD – Predominantly Hyperactive/Impulsive Presentation